Phrogz/laink/README.md

 ## TODO

-1. Allow clients to request a game with a number of players less than the minimum
 1. Client's spewing unexpected nonsense get an asynchronous reader thread/message queue to let them know about the nonsense.
 1. When a client's connection dies, ensure it's removed from the game and closed down as elegantly as the situation allows.
 1. Separate game engines out of the server process, instead communicating over sockets.